Be Healed. Be Whole. Let Your Life Speak.

 - Chris Rhinehart

 My dear Sister, I know you are hurting.
-I have been diligently praying for you and your arrival to this place to begin your journey to wholeness, and it will be a journey.
-I know you are weary.
-I have been praying that you would get to a place of total surrender to God.
-Surrender all your hurt, pain, emptiness, voids, unforgiveness, excuses, and everything that has kept you from walking in the wholeness that God has made available to you, that only God can fill and mend.
+I have been diligently praying for you and your arrival to this place to begin your journey to wholeness.
+And let me tell you, it will be a journey.
+I understand how weary you feel.
+I have been praying that you would reach a place of total surrender to God.
+Surrender all your hurt, pain, emptiness, voids, unforgiveness, excuses, and everything that has kept you from walking in the wholeness that God has made available to you.
+Only God can fill and mend those broken places.

 What I Had to Unlearn